ljmerza/light-entity-card/README.md

 * Compact card support for grouped entities
 * use `persist_features: true` to always show entity features
 * use `effects_list` to add custom effects list or use `input_select` entity
+* always show or hide header and each input

 <h2>Track Updates</h2>